Contact Dr Heather Smith

 Current activities

-My research explores the governance, institutions and societal dimensions of the water and wastewater services sector.
-I am particularly interested in the relationship between governance and resilience.
+Heather's research explores the governance, institutions and societal dimensions of the water and wastewater services sector.
+She is particularly interested in the relationship between governance and resilience.
 Recent projects have examined the emergence of new technologies and approaches in the sector, such as water recycling and resource recovery, and how these fit with existing governance frameworks and the perceptions of end users.
-My research adopts an interdisciplinary perspective, particularly at the boundary between social science and engineering.
+Her research adopts an interdisciplinary perspective, particularly at the boundary between social science and engineering.

 Clients